WPGlobus/WPGlobus/README.md

 ### Compatibility with Themes ###

 * WPGlobus works correctly with all themes that apply proper filtering before outputting content.
-* As most of themes save their settings in the `options` table, you can use the [WPGlobus Translate Options](https://wordpress.org/plugins/wpglobus-translate-options/) plugin to process those settings correctly.
+* As most of the themes save their settings in the `options` table, you can use the [WPGlobus Translate Options](https://wordpress.org/plugins/wpglobus-translate-options/) plugin to process those settings correctly.
 * Some themes incorporate 3rd party plugins (e.g., sliders, forms, composers) - not all of them are 100% multilingual-ready.
 When you see elements that cannot be translated, please **tell the theme / plugin authors**.
 We are ready to help them.
 * Read more on the topic [here](http://www.wpglobus.com/documentation/wpglobus-compatibility-with-themes-and-plugins/).